Program Director

 Program Description

 The Environmental Science program offers a multidisciplinary, interdepartmental graduate program leading to a Master of Science degree.
-The program office is housed in Moser Hall and is administered by the Department of Physics, Astronomy, Geology and Environmental Sciences.
-This program is intended for individuals who have undergraduate degrees in Environmental Science/science, other natural or social sciences, engineering, or health professions.
+The program office is housed in Ward Beecher Hall and is administered by the Department of Physics, Astronomy, Geology and Environmental Sciences.
+This program is intended for individuals who have undergraduate degrees in Environmental Science, other natural or social sciences, engineering, or health professions.
 It is designed to meet the needs of students and working professionals preparing for supervisory roles in environmental science (research and management), with emphasis on a risk-based approach to the solving of environmental problems.
-The curriculum requires students to broaden their knowledge with core courses in Environmental Science, to deepen their expertise with elective courses, and to demonstrate their abilities to prepare a scholarly thesis.
+The curriculum requires students to broaden their knowledge with core courses in Environmental Science, and related disciplines to deepen their expertise with elective courses, and to demonstrate their abilities to prepare a scholarly thesis or participation in an internship.
 This degree will benefit students who are planning careers with regulatory agencies, regulatory compliance and management, research facilities, and consulting firms providing state-of-the-art assessment, management, and remediation.

 Admission Requirements